-Exploring the province’s enormous, 1.2-million-km2 landmass demanded considerable versatility and flexibility as the pioneers learned to adapt to the different seasons and varied terrain.
-Armed with that experience, Québec put in place a fully developed transportation system.
-Today, businesses have no trouble moving their goods through a combination of air, rail, road and maritime transportation.
+Exploring the province’s enormous, 1.7-million-km2 landmass demanded considerable versatility and flexibility as the pioneers learned to adapt to the different seasons and varied terrain.
+Armed with that experience, Québec has developed a fast and efficient transportation system.

-Montréal–Pierre Elliott Trudeau (PET) International Airport
+Montréal–Pierre Elliott Trudeau International Airport

 Montréal-Mirabel International Airport